DallanQ/lost_ruins_of_arnak/Manual.md

 ### Dreadful Tales!
 (Page 19)

-At first, we dismissed his stories as hallucinations resulting from the traumatic experience of being stranded for so long, but as we uncovered more secrets of Arnak …

 This magnifying glass effect means you *gain a *Fear* card!* Place it face up in your play area, ignoring its travel value.

 During setup, you dealt 2 or 3 bonus tiles to this row of the research track.
 When you move a research token there – magnifying glass or notebook – you **choose one of the tiles**.
 Only the tile you choose is removed.

 ## Solo Variant (Page 20)

-We thought we had kept this secret to ourselves.
-Somehow, others are here ahead of us!

 This solo variant allows you to enjoy the thrill of discovering the lost ruins even without another player to compete against.